fengweijp/anywhichway/README.md

 	1) Graph navigation over fully indexed data.

 	2) Object retrieval based on patterns.

+	3) Optional schema to support indexing and object validation.

-	3) Query joins.
+	4) Query joins.

-	4) Triggers for put/insert, patch/update, and delete.
+	5) Triggers for put/insert, patch/update, and delete.

-	5) "Smart" serialization.
+	6) "Smart" serialization.
 The database "learns" about new classes as they are inserted and restores data into appropriate class instances.

-	6) A set of over 30 piped Query commands such as `first(n)`, `last(n)`, `map(f)`, `mapReduce(mapper,reducer)` , `put(object)`, `reduce(f,init)`.
+	7) A set of over 30 piped Query commands such as `first(n)`, `last(n)`, `map(f)`, `mapReduce(mapper,reducer)` , `put(object)`, `reduce(f,init)`.

-	7) The ability to add new compiled inline graph navigation and piped commands in as little as one line of code.
+	8) The ability to add new compiled inline graph navigation and piped commands in as little as one line of code.

-	8) Inspection and automatic "polyfilling" of passed in storage, e.g. storage can provide `del`, `delete`, `remove`, or `removeItem`.
+	9) Inspection and automatic "polyfilling" of passed in storage, e.g. storage can provide `del`, `delete`, `remove`, or `removeItem`.

-	9) Security using graph path strings or arrays.
+	10) Security using graph path strings or arrays.
 This allows the application of security at any level desired, i.e. object, property, and even value.

-The key values stores that will not work are those that generate file names for the keys, e.g. node-localstorage.
+The key value stores that will not work are those that generate file names for the keys, e.g. node-localstorage.
 This is because the keys generated internally by AnyWhichWay are often not valid file names.

-This version has been tested with: localStorage, Redis, idbkvstore.
-AnyWhichWay has built in logic to find the appropriate get, set, and delete methods.
+This version has been tested with: `localStorage`, `Redis`, `idbkvstore`.
+AnyWhichWay has built in logic to find the appropriate `get`, `set`, and `delete` methods.

 The internals of AnyWhichWay are based on asychronous generators to ensure non-blocking return of results as fast as possible.
-For example, the join command above yields one tuple at a time rather than assembling all possible tuples before returning like one usuall does with an SQL store or even with many No-SQL databases that don't support streaming result sets.
+For example, the join command above yields one tuple at a time rather than assembling all possible tuples before returning like one usually does with an SQL store or even with many No-SQL databases that don't support streaming result sets.
+Not only will this appear to run faster, it will consume less memory.

 # Example Capabilities